 By 1888, Russell's movement had grown to a leadership team of 50 people.
 Russell had published a series of books and was editing a growing magazine.
 In his writings Russell predicted that God's judgment and the millennial age would occur by 1914.
 Because of this teaching, the Russellites were also called Millennial Dawnists.
 When the prophecies proved untrue, some Russellites left the fold.
 But because World War I began the same year, many thought Russell's prediction was close enough and that the prophecy would soon be fulfilled.

 What do Jehovah's Witnesses believe?
 While there are some similarities to Christianity, the movement has distorted fundamental beliefs regarding many key biblical teachings.
 For example, Jehovah's Witnesses believe Jesus was previously Michael the archangel, making Jesus a created being.
 As a result, Jehovah's Witnesses reject the deity of Christ and the Christian belief in the Trinity.
 Only Jehovah is considered God.
-Further, salvation comes through faith and a list of works dictated by the Watchtower.
+Further, in their view, salvation comes through faith and a list of works dictated by the Watchtower.
 This clearly contradicts many Scriptures that declare salvation is by grace alone through faith alone apart from works (Ephesians 2:8-9).

 Another key difference is the Jehovah's Witness view of Scripture.
 The Bible is considered corrupt, except for the NWT.
 This version of the Bible has changed the name of God to "Jehovah" in hundreds of places in which the original text uses different names.
 Many other changes have been made, reflecting the particular theological beliefs of Jehovah's Witnesses.
 Most notable is the NWT translation of John 1:1 that changes "the word was God" to "the word was a god" (italics added).
 Many Greek scholars insist that this is not an accurate reflection of the original language and is, in fact, a deliberate mistranslation.
 Many other passages in the NWT have caused scholars to question the integrity of the translators.